bafsr03/Bould/README.md

-# Bould — AI-Powered Clothing Fit for Shopify
+# Bould — Clothing Fit for Shopify USING ML

 **Bould** is a native Shopify app that allows customers to upload a photo and receive accurate clothing size recommendations.
 Powered by 3D body measurements and garment fitting models, Bould helps reduce returns and improve customer satisfaction.